oobanaii/IP-Project/README.md

 * As a customer, I want to collect shards so I can purchase the virtual reality games at a discounted price.
 * As a customer, I want to find out more about the upcomming virtual reality games that are available.
-* As user, I want to purchase the latest virtual reality games at a discounted price.
+* As a user, I want to purchase the latest virtual reality games at a discounted price.
 * As a user, I want to purchase discounted virtual reality games.
 * As a site owner, I want to sell as many virtual reality games as possible.